ERS-HCL/to-do-list-angular-material/README.md

   }

 ```
-This method would return a object which has tasks, completedTasks and inCompletedTasks
+This method would return an object which has tasks, completedTasks and inCompletedTasks